geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " For know, the Veil I never can restore."
 He ceas'd; the lingering ray of hope was fled,
-Which, while he spoke, sustain'd the anxious maid ; Senseless she fell, but Chrysos rais'd the dame,
+Which, while he spoke, sustain'd the anxious maid; Senseless she fell, but Chrysos rais'd the dame,
 And, at his bidding, Amiantha came,
 Long o'er the nymph employ 'd her care in vain,